kadena-io/pact/docs/en/pact-reference.md

 #### Namespace declaration {#namespacedefinition}

-[Namespace](#namespaces) declarations provide a unique prefix for code defined within the namespace scope.
-All smart contract definitions must occur within a namespaced scope, which is initiated by defining a namespace using [define-namespace](#define-namespace), and entering the namespace scope by issuing the [namespace](#namespace) command.
-The global (i.e. empty) namespace is reserved for Kadena code.
+[Namespace](#namespaces) declarations provide a unique prefix for modules and interfaces defined within the namespace scope.
+Namespaces are handled differently in public and private blockchain contexts: in private they are freely definable, and the _root namespace_ (ie, not using a namespace at all) is available for user code.
+In public blockchains, users are not allowed to use the root namespace (which is reserved for built-in contracts like the coin contract) and must define code within a namespace, which may or may not be definable (ie, users might be restricted to "user" namespaces).

+Namespaces are defined using [define-namespace](#define-namespace).
+Namespaces are "entered" by issuing the [namespace](#namespace) command.

 #### Module declaration {#moduledeclaration}